PEERINGTestbed/client/README.md

 ## Python library

-The `peering.py` module can be imported into Python programs to programmatically control announcements.
-It is tested in `python3` and depends on `jsonschema` and `jinja2`.
-Announcements are specified in JSON; the JSON schema is described in `configs/announcement_schema.json`.
+The `peering.py` module can also be imported into Python programs to programmatically control announcements.
+Announcements are specified in JSON, following the JSON schema in `configs/announcement_schema.json`.
 You should edit the `allocatedPrefixes` entry in the JSON schema to the prefixes allocated to your experiment.